bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ~~I have switched to using Parallels Desktop to simulate the Windows environment.~~

 I built a PC for gaming, hahaha.

+### Ubuntu

+Install shairport-sync + snapcast to implement a multi-room (whole house) sound system.
+The Airplay2 solution has been implemented, but I also want to support Windows and Android, and am still in the exploration stage.

+Reasons for choosing Ubuntu:

+1. After installing the Docker version of shairport-sync, Apple devices cannot find it.
+2. The snapcast documentation only explains how to set shairport-sync as an audio source through stdout; I don't know how to do this via a Docker container, perhaps through the network?
+3. Snapcast can be directly installed on Ubuntu, whereas CentOS requires manual compilation; if the second point can be resolved, the Docker version would also be quite convenient.

 ## Docker